qubyte/navbar/README.markdown

 ## Example

-Similar to the [demo](/demo), except using Browserify rather than RequireJS:
+Similar to the [demo](/demo), except using Browserify rather than just appending to the window object:

 ```javascript
 var navbar = require('navbar');